 Generate a color based on a value

-This module generates a color based on an object, by calculating a color value based on a hash value for the object.
-This means the result is deterministic: the same value will always result in the same color (so long as the hash function remains deterministic).
+This module generates a color based on an object, by calculating a color value based on the object’s hash value (by default the result of Python’s built-in hash function).
+This means the result is deterministic: the same value will always result in the same color.

 Copyright (c) 2016 Felix Krull <email@example.com>